 Within a week, the first chapter of “Life’s a Witch” had been read a couple of thousand times.
 By the time she finished writing and uploading the entire book, it had been read six million times.
 Half a year and 19 million reads later, Brittany Geragotelis had a new literary agent and a six-figure deal from Simon & Schuster.

-Wattpad now has nine million visitors who spend about 2.2 billion minutes on the site each month 6.5 million “stories”— in 24 different languages—have been uploaded.
-Recently Margaret Atwood joint and published three new poems, Thriller Suite, on Wattpad.
-Wattpad received more than US$17 million venture capital, some of that from Yahoo! co-founder Jerry Yang.
+Wattpad has now 24 million visitors who spend about 2.2 billion minutes on the site each month and 6.5 million “stories”— in 24 different languages—have been uploaded.
+Recently bestseller author Margaret Atwood joint and published three new poems, Thriller Suite, on Wattpad.
+Wattpad received more than US$17 million venture capital, some of that from Yahoo! co-founder Jerry Yang according to a MacLeans magazine article.
+Have a look at this YouTube video to learn more about Wattpad in an interview with Ashleigh Gardner, who is the Head of Content at Wattpad.com the world’s largest platform for discovering, reading and sharing stories.
+Wattpad has 24 million users, the majority are readers, with only 10% authors.
+It’s not a publishing platform, more of a social network.

 Calvin Reid from Publishers Weekly wrote: “YA Author with Huge Wattpad Fan Base Tries Self-Publishing” and “Swamped by Offers, Self-Pubbed YA Author Gets Agent and More”.

-If you enjoyed this blog post, please feel free to check out all previous posts of this blog (there are almost 570 of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 1,030 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
 Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
-There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Tumblr and StumpleUpon.
+There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.